-Fair value gain - outstanding warrants decreased from a gain of \$3.9 million in 2013 to a gain of \$0.3 million in 2014.
+Fair value gain - outstanding warrants decreased from a gain of \$1.4 million in 2013 to a gain of \$0.4 million in 2014.
 The movement occurred due to the volatility changes in the fair value of the instruments.
-The 3 months to September 2014 consists of fair value movement of the Hess Warrant.
-The primary factor associated with this valuation was Falcon's share price (as quoted on the TSX-V) which moved from CDN17.5 cents at 30 June 2014 to CDN15 cents at 30 September 2014.
-2013 being the movement in the private placement warrants which expired H1 2014 and the Hess Warrant was also affected by share price movement also, with a drop from CDN20 cents at 30 June 2013 to CDN18.5 cents at 30 September 2013.
+The 3 months to December 2014 consists of fair value movement of the hess warrant.
+The primary factor associated with this valuation was Falcon's share price (as quoted on the TSX-V) which moved from CDN15 cents at 30 September 2014 to CDN11.5 cents at 31 December 2014.
+Quarter 4 2013 included movement on the hess warrant and the private placement warrants which expired H1 2014 and therefore had no similar movement in the 3 month period to December 2014.
+The hess warrant and private placement warrants outstanding in Q3 2013 were also affected by share price movement, with a drop from CDN18.5 cents at 30 September 2013 to CDN18 cents at 31 December 2013.
 Movements in exchange in the CDN\$ and US\$ also contributed to the variability in both 2014 and 2013 respectively.